akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “My son is not a sack of wool to be weighed and sold.”
 Henry’s voice thundered, raw with fury.
 “We shall have no more of this talk!
 And so, this very day—”

-A dangerous smile playing at the corners of his mouth—the look of a gambler who has decided to destroy the table entirely.
+A new thought struck him and a dangerous smile played at the corners of his mouth—the look of a gambler who has decided to destroy the table entirely.

 "Roger, my bishop, you think my blood is currency?
 You want to bargain?
 You want to weigh and measure and trade?
 Fine.
 Let us bargain with Someone who cannot be outbid."